-- Verbal praise will include frequent use of encouraging language and gestures, both in lessons and around school. - Stickers and stamps - Showing and telling good news to each other and about each other - Movement of children's pictures to the silver and gold zones on the zone board - Certificates in achievement assembly - Displaying work around the school and through achievement assemblies for parents and the community - Friday Assembly this is an opportunity to publicly celebrate the good choices pupils have made in school in relation to the four school rules, this could include examples of good work they have been producing.
-It is also important is to celebrate achievements out of school in order to promote a wider range of interests and recognise pupils wider talents.
+- Verbal praise will include frequent use of encouraging language and gestures, both in lessons and around school. - Stickers and stamps - Showing and telling good news to each other and about each other - Movement of children's pictures to the silver and gold zones on the zone board - Displaying work around the school and through achievement assemblies for parents and the community - Friday Assembly this is an opportunity to publicly celebrate the good choices pupils have made in school in relation to the five school rules, this could include examples of good work they have been producing.
+Teachers use the Rainbow of learning behaviours to identify children using the colours and the behaviour that they represent.
+This also allows the school to celebrate achievements out of school in order to promote a wider range of interests and recognise pupil's wider talents.
+(Purple WOW certificates)